-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Group and determined that the most significant are those that relate to reporting framework (FRS 102 and the Companies Act 2006). - We understood how Fern Trading Limited is complying with those frameworks by making enquiries of management, those charged with governance and those responsible for tegal and compliance procedures as to any fraud risk framework within the entity, including whether a formal fraud risk assessment is completed.
-We corroborated our enquiries through review of the following documentation or performance of the following procedures - obtaining an understanding of entity-level controls and considering the influence of the control environment;
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Group and determined that the most significant are those that relate to reporting framework (FRS 102 and the Companies Act 2006) - We understood how Fern Trading Limited is complying with those frameworks by making enquiries of management, those charged with governance and those responsible for legal and compliance procedures as to any fraud risk framework within the entity, including whether a formal fraud risk assessment is completed.
+We corroborated our enquiries through review of the following documentation or performance of the following procedures. - obtaining an understanding of entity-level controls and considering the influence of the control environment;

-- obtaining an understanding of policies and procedures in place regarding compliance with laws and regulations, including now compliance with such policies is monitored and enforced, obtaining an understanding of management's process for identifying and responding to fraud risks, including programs and controls established to address risks identified, or otherwise provent, deter and detect fraud, and how senior management monitors those programs and controls. - review of board meeting minutes in the period and up to date of signing. - We assessed the susceptibility of the Group's financial statements to material misstatement, including how fraud might occur by holding a discussion within the audit team which included: - · identification of related parties, - understanding the Group's business, the control environment and assessing the inherent risk for relevant assertions at the significant account level including discussions with management to gain an understanding of those areas of the financial statements which were susceptible to fraud, as identified by management, and - considered the controls that the Group has established to address risks identified by the entity or that otherwise seek to prevent, deter or detect fraud including gaining an understanding of the entity level controls and policies that the Group applies. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved testing of journa, entries through journal analytics tools, with focus on manual journals, large or unusual transactions, or journals meeting our defined risk criteria based on our understanding of the business; tested accounting estimates for evidence of management bias; enquiring of members of senior management and those charged with governance regarding their knowledge of any non-compliance or potential non-compliance with laws and regulations that could affect the financial statements; and inspecting correspondence, if any, with the relevant licensing or regulatory authorities.
+- obtaining an understanding of policies and procedures in place regarding compliance with laws and regulations, including how compliance with such policies is monitored and enforced; obtaining an understanding of management's process for identifying and responding to fraudirisks, including programs and controls established to address risks identified, or otherwise prevent, deter and detect fraud, and how sen or management monitors those programs and controls; - review of board meeting minutes in the period and up to date of signing - We assessed the susceptibility of the Group's financial statements to material misstatement, including how fraud might occur by holding a discussion within the audit feam which included. - · identification of related parties, - understanding the Group's business, the control environment and assessing the inherent risk for relevant assertions at the significant account level including discussions with management to gain an understanding of those areas of the financial statements which were susceptible to fraud, as identified by management; and - considered the controls that the Group has established to address risks identified by the entity or that otherwise seek to prevent, deter or detect fraud including gaining an understanding of the entity level controls and policies that the Group applies. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+Our procedures involved testing of journal entries through journal analytics tools, with focus on manual.